zhangylcloud/DecentralizedStarNotary/README.md

 ## Explaination based on project rubric

 ### Write a smart contract with functions
-All the required solidity code can be found in the contract folder
+All the required solidity code can be found in the contracts folder

 ### Test smart contract code coverage
 All the required test code can be found in the test folder, StarNotaryTest.js.
 In addition to the test code provided by the starter code, I added a test case for each ERC721 function